salehseu/Base-Control-with-Motors-Control/README.md

-# Repot arms control with Rebot base control
+# Rebot arms control with Rebot base control

 ## Here the task#1 has been combined with the current task (Task#2).